A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 To test a PRNG using NIST test suite, a binary or ASCII file containing the random numbers is given as input.
 We have taken sample size as $10^3$ with sequence length = $10^6$ and generated binary file of size $125$MB as the input.
 The default parameters are not updated, that is, block length ($M$) for block frequency test is $128$ and for linear complexity test is $500$.
 Similarly, block length ($m$) for both non-overlapping template test and overlapping template test is $9$, for approximate entropy test is $10$ and for serial test is $16$.
-The file \emph{finalAnalysisReport.txt} contains summary of results of all the tests.
-In this file, the first $10$ columns note the frequency of $p$-values in each of the $10$ sub-intervals between $0$ to $1$ and column $11$ is the $p$-value derived by applying chi-square test on these columns.
+For each run, a file named \emph{finalAnalysisReport.txt} is generated that summarizes the results of all the tests for that run.
+In this file, the first ten columns note the frequency of $p$-values in each of the $10$ equal sub-intervals between $0$ to $1$ and column $11$ is the $p$-value derived by applying chi-square test on these columns.
 For the corresponding statistical test noted in column $13$, column $12$ records the passed proportions of samples.
 This file also indicates the tests (or parts of a test) which are not passed, by marking it with $`*$'.
 If all parts of a test are passed, the PRNG is said to have passed that test.

-\textbf{Remark :} In general, simple non-cryptographic PRNGs fail to pass NIST tests.
+\textbf{Remark:} In general, simple non-cryptographic PRNGs fail to pass NIST tests.
 However, a good PRNG, which passes all or most of the tests of TestU01 and Diehard, also perform well in NIST test-suite.
 Therefore, a good non-cryptographically secure PRNG may pass all tests of NIST for some seeds.